decred/dcrdocs/docs/advanced/program-options.md

 `--nolisten`                | Disable listening for incoming connections -- NOTE: Listening is automatically disabled if the `--connect` or `--proxy` options are used without also specifying listen interfaces via `--listen`
 `--listen=`                 | Add an interface/port to listen for connections (default all interfaces port: `9108`, testnet: `19108`)
-`--maxpeers=`               | Max number of inbound and outbound peers (125) `--banduration=`            | How long to ban misbehaving peers.
+`--maxpeers=`               | Max number of inbound and outbound peers (125) `--nobanning`               | Disable banning of misbehaving peers `--banduration=`            | How long to ban misbehaving peers.
 Valid time units are {s, m, h}.
-Minimum 1 second (24h0m0s) `-u` or `--rpcuser=`        | Username for RPC connections `-P` or `--rpcpass=`        | Password for RPC connections `--rpclimituser=`           | Username for limited RPC connections
+Minimum 1 second (24h0m0s) `--banthreshold`            | Maximum allowed ban score before disconnecting banning misbehaving peers. (default: 100) `--whitelist=`              | Add an IP network or IP that will not be banned. (eg. 192.168.1.0/24 or ::1) `-u` or `--rpcuser=`        | Username for RPC connections `-P` or `--rpcpass=`        | Password for RPC connections `--rpclimituser=`           | Username for limited RPC connections